 with the normalizing constant $\hat{P}[\varphi](k,x_{k-1})$ defined by

-and under $P$ the Markov chain $X$ evolves under the untwisted transition density $\hat{P}(x_{k-1},x_k)$.
+and under $P$, the Markov chain $X$ evolves under the untwisted transition density $\hat{P}(x_{k-1},x_k)$.
 Consequently, the twisted path measure associated with the twisting function $\varphi$ has the following explicit expression:

-Similarly as in the continuous-time setting, it can be verified that the optimal twisting function $\varphi^{*}$ with zero-variance property (discussed in Proposition \ref{prop:discretezerovariance}) is the minimizer of the functional $J(\varphi)$ above, and minimizing the functional $J(\varphi)$ is equivalent to minimizing the KL-divergence $\DKL(P^{\varphi}\|P^{\varphi^{*}})$.
-We summarize this result in the Proposition below: \begin{proposition} Consider the functional $J(\varphi)$ defined in \eqref{eq:Jvarphi} and the optimal twisting function $\varphi^{*}$ defined in \eqref{eq:recursive}.
+Similarly to the continuous-time setting, it can be verified that the optimal twisting function $\varphi^{*}$ with the zero-variance property is the minimizer of the functional $J(\varphi)$ above, and minimizing the functional $J(\varphi)$ is equivalent to minimizing the KL-divergence $\DKL(P^{\varphi}\|P^{\varphi^{*}})$.
+We summarize this result in the proposition below: \begin{proposition} Consider the functional $J(\varphi)$ defined in \eqref{eq:Jvarphi} and the optimal twisting function $\varphi^{*}$ defined in \eqref{eq:recursive}.
 Then it holds

 Moreover, one can derive the following explicit formula for $J(\varphi)$ and $\DKL(P^{\varphi}\|P^{\varphi^{*}})$:

 and

 \end{proposition}